christianh814/openshift-toolbox/metrics/README.md

-# Hawkular Metrics
+# Metrics

-This shows you how to install Hawkular Metrics.
+This shows you how to install Metrics on OpenShift.
 This assumes that you got [dynamic storage setup](../cns).
 Also note that I use ansible variables and those may change.
 I don't keep this doc very up to date so best to look at [my sample ansible hosts files](../ansible_hostfiles) go verify.

 # Installation Hawkular